 Are ExpressVPN and PIA Working in China?

-Private Internet Access has this obfuscation feature which should obfuscate your traffic and make it seem like ordinary traffic.
-We’ve seen obfuscated servers with NordVPN and they work pretty well.
+Private Internet Access has this obfuscation feature, which should obfuscate your traffic and make it seem like ordinary traffic.
+We’ve seen obfuscated servers with NordVPN, and they work pretty well.
 In PIA, obfuscation is basically useless in China.

-So far, our friends had no successful attempts to make it work in this country.
+So far, our friends have had no successful attempts to make it work in this country.
 Upon testing both WireGuard and OpenVPN with a different combination of parameters, obfuscation, and SOCKS5/Shadowsocks solutions, PIA VPN remained “stubborn” until the end.

-Despite being a great provider of overall security and privacy, Private Internet Access failed to work in China, similarly to its sister company CyberGhost.
+Despite being a great provider of overall security and privacy, Private Internet Access failed to work in China, similarly to its sister company, CyberGhost.
 So far, ExpressVPN is the only provider that works in this country that’s under Kape’s ownership.

 Who Wins?

 Unlike the previous test, this one is pretty simple.
-ExpressVPN WINS this round because it’s great for bypassing censorship in China and PIA VPN isn’t working at all in this country, making it pretty much a useless option for Chinese residents.
+ExpressVPN WINS this round because it’s great for bypassing censorship in China, and PIA VPN isn’t working at all in this country, making it pretty much a useless option for Chinese residents.

 When it comes to using a VPN in China, things are obvious – more expensive providers do work better.
 An example of this would be CyberGhost, which costs almost as much as PIA but fails to jump over or slide under the Great Firewall.